q-hwang/cs347/README.md

 # Backend Interaction flow

-server.py gives a basic text interface for the pipepline
+server.py gives a basic text interface for the pipepline.
+To try it, please put your openai key in `keys/key.txt`.

 ## Overview and assumptitons